Useful OpenSSL Commands

 Check SSL certificate and private key match

-To check if a certificate matches a key, one can comapre the modulus value of both files.
-MD5 hash is calculated to make it easier to compare the values.
+To check whether a given certificate matches a private key, one can compare the modulus

 $ openssl x509 -noout -modulus -in certificate.crt | openssl md5